larseggert/moderation/draft-ecahc-moderation.md

 # Changes to Existing RFCs

-Creation of the IETF moderator team requires some changes to existing RFCs, and also requires the IESG to update a number of their statements.
+Creation of the IETF moderator team requires some changes to existing RFCs and also requires the IESG to update a number of their statements.
 This section describes these changes.

 TODO